rubixchain/learn/content/nft-deep-dive.md

 | nftToken | It is the NFT token itself for which the contract is being created. |
 | amount | The field is the value of NFT in RBT. |
 | pvtKeyPass | This field is to provide the password of the private key that the user provided to generate the same. |
-| pvtKey | This field is used to provide the private key of the NFT creator.
-The field can be left blank if the ECDSA keys were generated using retKey flag value as 0, else the private key should be provided here.

 ### 5. Initiating NFT transaction